• A

 • Practical applications

-The workshop will include time for audience discussion aimed at better understanding of of the issues, challenges, and ideas being presented.
+The workshop will include time for audience discussion aimed at a better understanding of the issues, challenges, and ideas being presented.

 Submission details